 - 1. Distribution of individual driving costs for vehicles in each rate cohort, including fuel, fuel tax, electricity, electric vehicle fees, and road charge (net of credits or refunds). - 2.
 Average, median, and standard deviation of vehicle miles traveled by vehicles in each rate cohort (revenue generation and energy efficiency) during the pilot period. - 3.
-Changes in total miles driven by participants in each rate cohort, by vehicle fueleconomy, from the first to last reporting period of the pilot. - 4.
+Changes in total miles driven by participants in each rate cohort, by vehicle fuel economy, from the first to last reporting period of the pilot. - 4.
 Changes in vehicle purchasing preferences for participants in each rate cohort, by fuel economy, before versus after participation in the pilot. - 5.
-Comparison of average gross road charge revenue per vehicle in each cohort. - 6.
-Comparison of average gross road charge revenue per vehicle in each cohort with the estimated gas tax that would have been collected from those same vehicles. - 7.
-Comparison of average net road charge revenue per vehicle in each cohort (net of gas tax and electric vehicle fee refunds). - 8.
+Comparison of average gross road charge revenue per vehicle in each cohort (gross meaning prior to application of any gas tax or electric vehicle fee refunds) - 6.
+Comparison of average gross road charge revenue per vehicle in each cohort with the estimated gas tax that would have been collected from those same vehicles.

+- 7. Comparison of average net road charge (gross road charge minus the gas tax credits) revenue per vehicle in each cohort (net of gas tax and electric vehicle fee refunds). - 8.
 Comparison of average gross road charge extrapolated to the statewide population of vehicles based on each cohort. - 9.
 Comparison of average net road charge extrapolated to the statewide population of vehicles based on each cohort.